dorsa-nouri/dorsa-nouri/README.md

 welcome to my GitHub Page 🚀

 # About me 👀
-I'm passionate about creating beautiful and responsive web applications.
-As a Front-end developer with expertise in Vue.js (2/3) , and also React.js , my primary focus is to develop and maintain responsive user-facing web applications and components, following generally accepted practices and workflows, ensuring that I produce robust, secure, modular, and maintainable code.
-I have excellent problem-solving skills and am committed to team collaboration, perfect communication, and delivering a high-quality product.🦾
+As a front-end developer with +4 years of experience, I specialize in creating and managing responsive web applications and components while adhering to best practices.
+I prioritize teamwork, communication, and delivering robust, secure, modular, and maintainable code.
+With a track record of completing more than 7 projects, including 3 large-scale ones, I have expertise in framework architecture and collaboration.
+These skills enable me to contribute to successful cross- functional teamwork and high-quality product delivery.🦾